radiantlogic-v8/documentation-new/documentation/system-requirements/v74-system-requirements.md

 Cluster nodes must be deployed on hardware that is configured for optimal redundancy and highly reliable connectivity between the cluster nodes/machines.

 -    Processor: Intel Pentium or AMD Opteron.
-Minimum dual core.
+Minimum 4 cores.
 -    Processor Speed: 2GHZ or higher
 -    Network Bandwidth: Minimum 1Gbps, low latency
 -    Memory: 16 GB minimum.
 For most production deployments, more than 16 GB of memory is required.
 For more details on sizing, see the [RadiantOne Hardware Sizing Guide](/hardware-sizing-guide/01-introduction).